-Deer and Lyme Disease, Research on the Relationship
+Deer and Lyme Disease, Research and News on the Relationship

 Where foxes thrive, Lyme disease doesn't September 10, 2012 New York, Poughkeepsie Journal